crystalatk/smile_up/README.md

 - Slack: ...lots of Slack
 - Google Docs: collaborative video scripting, and README word processor
 - Lucid: database whiteboarding
+- Justinmind: ux/ui creation; presentation of initial mockups to client

 ## Stretch Goals

 - Give guardians the ability to recommend volunteer events to their minors, giving the volunteers more control over their service endeavors
-- Think of new ways to incentivise volunteers under the age of 18 to use the app, and thus become more involved in their communities
+- Think of new ways to incentivize volunteers under the age of 18 to use the app, and thus become more involved in their communities
 - Allow volunteers under the age of 18 to submit ideas for new volunteer events.
 - Include a social component, allowing guardians to share and comment on events with other guardians.
 - Ability for guardians to check in volunteers at each event, with location-based alerts.